sinch/sinch-sdk-java/examples/tutorials/voice/handle-incoming-call/README.md

 2. Edit the application setting related to the Application ID set from config file (see [Sinch credentials](#configure-application-settings))
 3. Fill `Callback URL` field with *https://0e64-78-117-86-140.ngrok-free.app/voice*

-You can now perform a to your number, the webhook will be called and serve response to callee.
+You can now place a call to Sinch number attached to your Voice app (see [documentation](https://developers.sinch.com/docs/voice/getting-started/#3-assign-your-number)

+When calling your Sinch number attached to application, the Sinch platform will trigger an `Incoming Call Event (ICE)` toward your server your response will be served to the callee.